cenation092/cenation092/README.md

 - 🔭 I’m currently working as SDE at [Zeta](https://www.zeta.tech/);
 - 🌱 I’m currently learning Java8, Spring;
 - 💬 Ask me about anything, I am happy to help;
-- ⚡️ Fun-Fact: We have two universal languages: mathematics 🧮, and music 🎼.
-One to describe the universe, and one to describe how we feel about it;
 - 📫 How to reach me: [cenation092@gmail.com](mailto:cenation092@gmail.com);
 - 🔗 My Blog: [http://journeywithdp.blogspot.com/](http://journeywithdp.blogspot.com/);